avolab/episystem-workshop/scChIC-seq_tutorial.md

 # Step 5: Detecting enriched regions (peak calling)

-We could see in the ChIP data some enriched regions (peaks).
+We could see in the scChIC-seq data some enriched regions that differ across samples.
 We now would like to call these regions to obtain their coordinates, using **MACS2 callpeak** {% icon tool %}

 > ### {% icon hands_on %} Hands-on: Peak calling
 >